Paper-delivered GRE® revised General Test Content and Structure

 - You will be provided an ETS calculator to use during the Quantitative Reasoning section; you may not use your own calculator.

-To familiarize yourself with the paper-based test, try the full-length practice test in the Practice Book for the Paper-based GRE® revised General Test, Second Edition.
+To familiarize yourself with the paper-delivered test, try the full-length practice test in the Practice Book for the Paper-based GRE® revised General Test, Second Edition.

 - Test Preparation Materials